Charles IV, Holy Roman Emperor

 He was the eldest son and heir of John of Bohemia, King of Bohemia and Count of Luxembourg, who died at the Battle of Crécy on 26 August 1346.
 His mother, Elizabeth, Queen of Bohemia, was the sister of Wenceslaus III, King of Bohemia and Poland, the last of the male Přemyslid rulers of Bohemia.
 Charles inherited the County of Luxembourg from his father and was elected king of the Kingdom of Bohemia.
 On 2 September 1347, Charles was crowned King of Bohemia.

 On 11 July 1346, the prince-electors chose him as King of the Romans (rex Romanorum) in opposition to Louis IV, Holy Roman Emperor.
 Charles was crowned on 26 November 1346 in Bonn.
 After his opponent died, he was re-elected in 1349 and crowned King of the Romans.
 In 1355, he was crowned King of Italy and Holy Roman Emperor.
-With his coronation as King of Burgundy in 1365, he became the personal ruler of all the kingdoms of the Holy Roman Empire.
+With his coronation as King of Burgundy at Arles in 1365, he became the crowned ruler of all the kingdoms of the Holy Roman Empire.
+Having played a key part in the political and cultural history of the Kingdom of Bohemia, he remains a popular historical figure in the Czech Republic.

-Having played a tremendous part in the political and cultural history of the Kingdom of Bohemia, he remains a very popular figure in the Czech Republic.
 The Golden Bull of 1356 marked a structural change in the politics of the Holy Roman Empire.
-Several aspects of his legacy remain a contentious matter though.
+Several aspects of his legacy remain contentious, however.
 The image of Charles as a wise, pious, peace-loving king (partly constructed by Charles himself) has proved influential until this day, supported by several artistic or scholarly projects produced during Charles's reign or afterwards.

 Life

 Birth and childhood

 Charles was born to John of Bohemia of the Luxembourg dynasty and Queen Elizabeth of Bohemia of the Bohemian Přemyslid dynasty in Prague.
 His maternal grandfather was the Bohemian King Wenceslaus II.
-He chose the name Charles at his confirmation in honor of his uncle, King Charles IV of France, at whose court he was resident for seven years.
+He chose the name Charles at his confirmation in honor of his uncle, King Charles IV of France, at whose court he resided for seven years.

 Charles received French education and was literate and fluent in five languages: Latin, Czech, German, French, and Italian.

 Italy and Moravia

-In 1331, he gained some experience of warfare in Italy with his father.
-At the beginning of 1333, Charles went to Lucca (Tuscany) to consolidate his rule there.
-In an effort to defend the city, Charles founded the nearby fortress and the town of Montecarlo (Charles' Mountain).
+In 1331, Charles gained some experience of warfare with his father in Italy.
+At the beginning of 1333, he went to Lucca, Tuscany, to consolidate his rule there.
+To strengthen the city's defences, Charles founded the nearby fortress and the town of Montecarlo ("Mount Charles").

 From 1333, he administered the lands of the Bohemian Crown due to his father's frequent absence and deteriorating eyesight.
-In 1334, Charles was named Margrave of Moravia, the traditional title for heirs to the throne.
-Two years later, he assumed the government of Tyrol on behalf of his brother, John Henry, and was soon actively involved in a struggle for the possession of this county.
+In 1334, Charles was named Margrave of Moravia, the traditional title of heirs to the throne.
+Two years later, he assumed the government of Tyrol on behalf of his brother, John Henry, and was soon actively involved in a struggle for the possession of that county.